Nicholas-Swift/apstudynotes-Hacker/README.md

 and just deleting the paywall and changing the 'blur' effect.
 They've since changed the site and it's become a little more difficult to actually get through to the essays.

 I've been learning Python and I finally reached the web scraping chapter.
-After a few pages in, I decided to stop where I was at and start writing a program to dowload all 141 essays on the apstudynotes site.
+A few pages in, I decided to stop where I was at and start writing a program to dowload all 141 essays on the apstudynotes site.
 Let the hacking begin!

 # The Code
+Will add information going over the code later!
+Need to get to work!